alexgilgal/Thesis_methods/README.md

 ## Installation
 The use of the scripts requires several programs in order to run properly and reproduce the results.
-In order to save the user the tedious installation processes and the searching of the programs manually, we have generated conda recipes.
+To save the user the tedious installation processes and the searching of the programs manually, we have generated conda recipes.
 These conda recipes can be used directly by users in order to generate ready-to-analyse conda environments.
 The only thing the user has to change from these recipes are the prefix variables.

 If you don't have Conda installed, we recommend using Anaconda (or Miniconda) to start.
 Check [this link](https://docs.conda.io/en/latest/miniconda.html) to install conda from Miniconda.